DipanshuPatel08/Obstacle-Detection-and-Analysis/README.md

 | AI Integration   | Google Generative AI (Gemini)    |
 | Env Management   | python-dotenv                    |
 | Frontend         | HTML + JS + Bootstrap (templated)|

+THis is a new feature for brach 1